ethanliu/location-switcher-addon/README.md

-Location Switcher lets you switching between sites by click the ☯ icon from the address bar.
+Location Switcher lets you switch between sites by click the ☯ icon from the address bar.
 In most cases, you would like to switch between development and production sites.

 For example a simple route: